Chess endgame: Endgame classification

 Thus, the aforementioned endgame can be written KBPKB_1001 for opposite-color bishops, and KBPKB_1010 for same-color bishops.

 In positions with one or more rooks on the board and where one or both players have one or both castling rights, a castling signature may be added to indicate which castling rights exist.
 The method is to use a one to four character suffix formed by omitting up to three characters from the string KQkq.

 Thus the endgame where White has bishop and rook and Black has a rook can be written KBRKR if no castling rights exist or KBRKR_Kq if White may castle on the king's side and Black may castle on the queen's side.
 In case the position also has two or more bishops the castling signature follows the bishop signature as in KBBNKRR_1100_kq.

 GBR code is an alternative method of endgame classification.

-The Encyclopedia of Chess Endings (ECE) by Chess Informant had a different classification scheme, somewhat similar to the ECO codes, but it is not widely used.
+The Encyclopedia of Chess Endings (ECE) by Chess Informant has a different classification scheme, somewhat similar to the ECO codes, but it is not widely used.
 The full system is a 53-page index that was contained in the book The Best Endings of Capablanca and Fischer.
 The code starts with a letter representing the most powerful piece on the board, not counting kings.
 The order is queen, rook, bishop, knight, and then pawn.
 (Figurines are used to stand for the pieces.)
 Each of these has up to 100 subclassifications, for instance R00 through R99.
 The first digit is a code for the pieces.
 For instance, R0 contains all endgames with a rook versus pawns and a rook versus a lone king, R8 contains the double rook endgames, and R9 contains the endings with more than four pieces.
 The second digit is a classification for the number of pawns.
 For instance, R30 contains endgames with a rook versus a rook without pawns or with one pawn and R38 are rook versus rook endings in which one player has two extra pawns.